avd1729/DataWeave/README.md

 # DataWeave

 ## Overview
-Synthetic dataset generator using Apache Airflow and Groq open-source models for data generation.
+Synthetic dataset generator using Apache Airflow and Groq open-source models for data generation and loads it to a MongoDB collection.

 ## Prerequisites
 - Python 3.8+